Sexual Trauma Therapy

-Summary of the phases of EMDR Sexual Trauma Therapy
+Summary of the phases of Hypnotherapy Sexual Trauma Therapy

 Phase 1: History and Treatment Planning